 This storytelling map shows where some biology graduates are and what they're doing.

-Emma Baldwin was offered a job at the Living Desert Zoo in southern California after having an internship there.
+Emma Baldwin '13 Grosz is the North America zookeeper at The Living Desert Zoo and Gardens in southern California after having an internship there.

 Augustana offers a biology major and minor, a biology teaching major and a major in pre-medicine, as well as coordinated degree programs and affiliation with graduate programs in the professional health sciences.